 Karin runs popular needle felting workshops, inspiring others to find their creative spirit.

 I am an artist and author/illustrator.
-I needle felt small creatures, make copper boats and pendants and tell stories from my little shed workshop in Monmouth, Wales.
+I needle felt small creatures, make copper boats, moons, nature finds and tell stories from my little shed workshop in Monmouth, Wales.
 I like to be outside and barefoot and I think I am part mermaid and love to swim most of all, usually in the sea or a river or a lake.

 Each creature I make has a unique character, charm of its own.
 I have a sense of fun and nostalgia and a love of the forgotten, small, passed over and missed things.
 I love folklore and stories of hidden worlds, that idea of small creatures living a life we could see if only we were quiet enough to look.
 Being small and shy I've always cheered on the outsiders, the quiet ones.

-Each copper boat and pendant I make has a whisper of the old times, folklore, hidden stories, moons and dreams, quite creatures who work steadfastly while we sleep.
+Each copper boat , moon and charm I make has a whisper of the old times, folklore, hidden stories, moons and dreams, quite creatures who work steadfastly while we sleep.
 They link to the ancient wisdom of the seasons.

 I write children's books of small acts of kindness, hidden themes of friendship, kindness, acceptance, a gentle look at life which are published with Graffeg.

 I also make short stop motion animations of the creatures living in the shed with me and we dance a lot and eat a lot of choklit.
 The films and photos I post on my facebook page, twitter/instagram where is a lot of silliness and joy and a gentleness of life.